Summer Triangle: Star pattern of the season

-The Summer Triangle is not a constellation.
-Instead, this pattern consists of three bright stars in three separate constellations – Deneb in the constellation Cygnus the Swan, Vega in the constellation Lyra the Harp, and Altair in the constellation Aquila the Eagle.
+The Summer Triangle isn’t a constellation.
+It’s an asterism, or noticeable pattern of stars.
+This pattern consists of three bright stars in three separate constellations – Deneb in the constellation Cygnus the Swan, Vega in the constellation Lyra the Harp, and Altair in the constellation Aquila the Eagle.

 Learn to recognize the Summer Triangle asterism now, and you can watch it all summer as it shifts higher in the east, then finally appears high overhead in the late northern summer and early northern autumn sky.

-An asterism isn’t the same thing as a constellation, by the way.
+As we mentioned above, asterisms aren’t constellations; they’re just patterns on the sky’s dome.
 Constellations generally come to us from ancient times.
 In the 1930s, the International Astronomical Union officially drew the boundaries of the 88 constellations we recognize today.

-On the other hand, asterisms are whatever you want them to be.
-They’re just patterns on the sky’s dome.
-You can also make up your own asterisms, in much the same way you can recognize shapes in puffy clouds on a summer day.
+Meanwhile, you can make up and name your own asterisms, in much the same way you can recognize shapes in puffy clouds on a summer day.

-But some asterisms are so obvious that they’re recognized around the world.
-The Summer Triangle – a large triangular pattern consisting of three bright stars in three different constellations – is one of these.
+Of course, some asterisms are so obvious that they’re recognized around the world.
+And the Summer Triangle is one of these.

-So watch for the Summer Triangle.
-On June and July evenings, you’ll find it in the east at nightfall.
-It swings high overhead in the wee hours after midnight and sits rather high in the west at daybreak.
+Bottom line: On June and July evenings, you’ll find the Summer Triangle in the east at nightfall.
+It swings high overhead after midnight and sits in the west at daybreak.